danmorrow55/Vanderbilt-DSF-Homework/README.md

 - [ ] PART 5 Tasks (The README & Collaboration)
 - [ ] PART 6 Tasks (Project Board)
 - [ ] PART 7 Tasks (Jupyter Notebook & Markdown Practice)

+## Bert Comments
+Agree with your project overview and looking forward to seeing the results!